Getting an Interview

 All in all not a good nor bad experience.
 I wish I had interviewed better but I went with the flow of the interview instead of hammering my qualification down, my bad.
 However it by the time the interview was over it was a little hard to be excited for a job where the last person left due to years of no upward mobility and they were still presenting it as an issue to the potential replacements they were interviewing.

-I applied online and the process took 2 weeks – interviewed at Radian Group in February 2012.
+I applied online.
+The process took 2 weeks – interviewed at Radian Group in February 2012.

-I applied through a staffing agency and the process took a day – interviewed at Radian Group in June 2008.
+I applied through a staffing agency.
+The process took a day – interviewed at Radian Group in June 2008.